 Flea markets aren't just great places to buy stuff.
 They're a great source for the things you need to store, organize, and display your stuff.
 Whether you need to stash something completely out of sight or you want to display it in a place of honor, you can use these flea market finds for decorative storage:

 China cabinets aren't just for the dining room.
 Use a large one in your study or home library as a covered bookcase.
 Or, tuck a small china cabinet into a corner of your living room to house a collection of curiosities.
 In your child or teen's room, paint and restyle an old china cabinet for housing memorabilia, trophies, or a collection of dolls.

-Steamer trunks were designed to maximize storage in the smallest possible space.
-The old wooden versions are gorgeous both open and closed.
-Use an open in the bathroom or study for storing toiletries or office supplies.
-Use a closed steamer trunk as an end table, nightstand or tabletop bar.
+Old trunks were designed to maximize storage in the smallest possible space.
+Many antique wardrobe trunks, which typically have drawers and compartments for hanging clothes, are gorgeous both open and closed.
+Use an open version in the bathroom or study for storing toiletries or office supplies.
+Use a closed trunk -- wardrobe or any flat-topped trunk -- as an end table, nightstand or tabletop bar.
 You can use it to hide holiday decorations, family photos, or craft and sewing supplies.

 Train cases are those small, top-handled pieces of luggage used for makeup and toiletries.
 Antique versions are frequently made from leather.
 Train cases from the 60s and 70s are usually covered in vinyl, and they come in rainbow of fun, bright colors.